YuanHiO/patternRecognition/README.md

 # PatternRecongition classwork
-    this is a workspace of PR class,code by YuanHiO
+    this is a classwork of PR class,code by YuanHiO